 Common Sense, a pamphlet written by Thomas Paine and published in January 1776, inspired American colonists, by July of that same year, to adopt a completely radical idea: revolution against the Government of King George III and establishment of a new and independent country based on the principles of liberty and self-government.

 You can read Thomas Paine’s original pamphlet, often called the most influential political tract of all time, at https://archive.org/details/commonsense00painrich

 Common Sense for the 21st Century

-- Part I: The Need for Radical Change provides some historical context on how we got to our current democracy and on the challenges we face in maintaining and improving it.
+- Part I: The Need for Structural Change provides some historical context on how we got to our current democracy and on the challenges we face in maintaining and improving it.

 - Part II: Fixes to the Current System lays out the constitutional amendments, federal and state laws, and cultural/social behaviors needed to meet those challenges.

-- Part III: A New Constitution presents a very rough draft of a revised U.S. Constitution.
+- Part III: A New Constitution presents a revised U.S. Constitution.
 This new constitution incorporates all previous amendments to the 1787 Constitution, all the fixes proposed in Part II, and several other provisions that may as well be updated if we are going to create a whole new document.
-Part III also suggests, in really really rough draft form, a procedure for proposing Constitution II to the people and states for ratification and transitioning to Constitution II.
+Part III also suggests a procedure for proposing Constitution II to the people and states for ratification and for transitioning to Constitution II.